-If you are taking workshops and/or signing up for a critique or a pitch, you MUST pay the non-refundable registration fee, which includes the Poetry Master Class with Allison Joseph on Friday, June 25, and a copy of MWC’s 2020 Writer’s Block e-magazine.
+If you are taking workshops and/or signing up for a critique or a pitch, you MUST pay the non-refundable registration fee, which includes the Poetry Master Class with Ross Gay on Friday, June 24.

 STEP 2.
 Workshop Selections – Early Bird (before June 12) – Online Registration Closed

 Please choose either the Full Conference Registration (all 4 workshops) for the first PayPal menu below…

 OR, if you are not registering for the full conference, please skip the Full Registration PayPal button above and proceed to the second Registration Menu below to select individual workshops

-Featuring a discussion about writing poetry, with Q & A, led by award-winning writer, teacher, and mentor Allison Joseph.
-Included with registration fee (just indicate if you plan to attend); if you are not registered for the Conference and would like to attend, the cost is $40 for MWC members and $50 for non-MWC members, and we ask that you register on or before June 24 (Optional):
+Featuring a discussion about writing, poetry, and life, led by award-winning poet and essayist Ross Gay.
+Master class is included with registration fee (just indicate if you plan to attend); if you are not registered for the Conference and would like to attend the Master class, the cost is $40 for MWC members and $50 for non-MWC members, and we ask that you register on or before June 23 (Optional):

 STEP 4.
 1-on-1 Manuscript Critiques (no longer available)